galaxyproject/training-material/topics/statistics/tutorials/classification_machinelearning/tutorial.md

     ![prf1_scores](images/precision_recall_linear.png "Precision, recall and F1 score for the logistic regression classifier.")

 3. [Receiver operator characteristics (ROC) and area under ROC (AUC)](https://towardsdatascience.com/understanding-auc-roc-curve-68b2303cc9c5): Receiver operator characteristics (ROC) and area under ROC (AUC).
 The ROC curve is shown in blue.
-For a good prediction, it should be more towards the top-left of this plot.
-For a bad prediction, it is close to the orange line (y = x).
+For a good prediction, it should be more towards the top-left of this plot, which results in a high AUC value.
+For a bad prediction, it is close to the orange line (y = x), resulting in a low AUC value.

     ![roc_scores](images/roc_linear.png "Receiver operator characteristics (ROC) and area under ROC (AUC) for the logistic regression classifier.")

-These plots are important to visualize the quality of classifier and the true and predicted classes.
+These plots are important to visualize the quality of the classifier and the true and predicted classes.

 > ### {% icon question %} Question